leukaemiamedtech/hias-core/Documentation/Installation/Installation.md

 The script will also create a local iotJumpWay application, allowing you to authenticate to the broker as your self.
 This can be useful for personal applications such as smart phone applications etc.

 ```
-php Scripts/Installation/PHP/Admin.php YourUsername YourLocationId
+php Scripts/Installation/PHP/Admin.php YourUsername YourLocationId YourApplicationIP YourApplicationMac
 ```
 You should see something similar to the following:
 ```
 !!
 NOTE THESE CREDENTIALS AND KEEP THEM IN A SAFE PLACE !!

 !!
-Admin user, AdamMiltonBarker, has been created with ID 1 !!
+Admin user, YourUsername, has been created with ID 1 !!
 !!
-Your Username is: AdamMiltonBarker !!
+Your Username is: YourUsername !!
 !!
 Your password is: YourPassword !!

 !!
-Application,  AdamMiltonBarker,  has been created with ID 2 !!
+Application,  YourUsername,  has been created with ID 2 !!
 !!
 Your application public key is: YourPublicKey !!
 !!
 Your application private key is: YourPrivateKey !!
 !!
 Your application MQTT username is: YourMqttUser !!